 Where in Idaho?

 Budget Solo Travelers ($0 - $30): Bureau of Land Management (BLM) land that is owned by the public out in Idaho provides more than 100 free campsites.
-That means that you can find free camping in these areas as long as you leave no trace and are not visible from the highway.
+That means you can find free camping in these areas as long as you Leave No Trace and are not visible from the highway.
 This website is really helpful if you need some help finding options in your area.
 Hostels aren’t widely available, and could get booked out easily.
 Expect to pay about $20 - $30 for a night.
 Perhaps a better option would be motels and inns, which cost about the same for a private room.

 Mid Budget Solo Travelers ($35 and up): Budget hotels start at about $40 per night for a double room.
 There are also plenty of hotels, resorts, and lodges available.
 As for Airbnb, a decent private room can be found at about $30, whereas an entire unit averages at about $90.
 Personally, I stayed at the beautiful Owl Barn in Driggs, and it was hands down one of the most beautiful barns I’ve stayed in!